rekmus/silgy/README.md

 The latency between receiving HTTP request and application logic has been minimized by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.

-Silgy contains everything that is necessary to build a complete, production-grade solution, including session management and remote REST calls facility.
+Silgy contains everything that is necessary to build a complete, production-grade solution, including session management and REST calls.

 The only third-party dependencies are: